databrickslabs/dbignite/README.md

 #### Usage: Seeing a Patient in a Hospital in Real Time

 Patient flow is driven by ADT message headers (Admission, Discharge, & Transfers).
-We parse sample [data](./sampledata/adt_records) from this repo and associate "actions" associated with each message type.
+We parse sample [data](./sampledata/adt_records) from this repo and associate "actions" with each message type.

 Import ADT package & read FHIR data